sipeed/sipeed_wiki/docs/hardware/en/logic_analyzer/combo8/update_firmware.md

       - Release docs
 ---

-The following are the steps to update the firmware of SLogic Combo8
+The following are the steps to update the firmware of SLogic Combo 8

 ## Download Tool and Firmware